Ante Pavelić: Genocide

 On 10 July, General Glaise-Horstenau added:Our troops have to be mute witnesses of such events; it does not reflect well on their otherwise high reputation ...
 I am frequently told that German occupation troops would finally have to intervene against Ustaše crimes.
 This may happen eventually.
 Right now, with the available forces, I could not ask for such action.
 Ad hoc intervention in individual cases could make the German Army look responsible for countless crimes which it could not prevent in the past.

 A report (to SS chief Heinrich Himmler, dated 17 February 1942) on increased partisan activities stated that "Increased activity of the bands is chiefly due to atrocities carried out by Ustaše units in Croatia against the Orthodox population."
 The Ustaše committed their crimes not only against males of conscript age, but especially against helpless elderly people, women and children.

 Between 172,000 and 290,000 Serbs, 31,000 of the 40,000 Jews, and almost all of the 25,000—40,000 Roma were killed in the Independent State of Croatia by the Ustaše and their Axis allies.
-Both Jews and Gypsies were subject to a policy of extermination.
+Both Jews and Roma were subject to a policy of extermination.
 According to an official Yugoslav report, only 1,500 out of 30,000 Croatian Jews remained alive at the end of World War II.
-Approximately 26,000 Gypsies were murdered of approximately 40,000 residents.
+Approximately 26,000 Roma were murdered of approximately 40,000 residents.
 Some 26,000 Croatian anti-fascists (Partisans, political opponents and civilians) were also killed by the NDH regime, including an estimated 5,000-12,000 Croat anti-fascists and other dissidents that were killed at the Jasenovac concentration camp alone.